Symphony, K. 96 (Mozart)

-The Symphony in C major "No. 46", K. 96/111b, was probably written by Wolfgang Amadeus Mozart in 1771 in Milan.
+The Symphony, K. 96 "No. 46" in C major, K. 96/111b, was written by Wolfgang Amadeus Mozart probably in 1771 in Milan.

-The symphony is scored for two oboes, two horns, two trumpets, timpani and strings.
+The symphony is scored for two oboes, two horns in C, two trumpets in C, timpani and strings.
 In contemporary orchestras, it was also usual to include bassoons and harpsichord if they were available in the orchestra to reinforce the bass line and act as the continuo.
 The duration is approximately 15 minutes.

 The symphony consists of the following movements: